metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/nft-burn.md

 ---
 title: "NFT Burn"
-metaTitle: "Candy Machine Guards - NFT Burn"
+metaTitle: "Core Candy Machine Guards - NFT Burn"
 description: "The NFT Burn guard restricts the mint to holders of a predefined NFT Collection and burns the holder's NFT."
 ---